skoropadsky/vue-password-task/README.md

 * Has length > 4
 * Has length > 8
 * Has length > 12

+## Limitations
+* You can change components and structure to your taste
+* You can change tests strucure as well unless you luse some test cases

 ## Project setup and start
 Clone this repo and run: